ericjmei/ME-599/hw/hw1/hw1_notes.md

 # ME 599 Homework 1 Notes: Reinforcement Learning
 Eric Mei

+NOTE: I was only able to get the code to run properly via the command line and a .py file, sorry.

 The purpose of this assignment is to become more familiar with reinforcement learning (RL) by exploring the [gymnasium package](https://gymnasium.farama.org/).
 RL is not something I generally think of using in my field (climate sciences), since performing actions and making observations of the climate state are generally very expensive (in the case of general circulation models) or difficult (on the actual climate system).
 I'm curious if these exercises can help me think more creatively about implementations of RL in my work.

 ## To-do list for assignment